spinkube/skips/proposals/00x-skips/README.md

 match your expectations, and they may become frustrated when they do not find a step as "straightforward" or "simple" as it is implied to be.

+Try to avoid using acronyms and jargon that are not widely known.
+For example, use "Kubernetes" instead of "k8s", or "Custom Resource Definition" instead of "CRD".
+If you must use an acronym or jargon, define it the first time it is used in the document, and include a link to the glossary section of the document.

 Sentences should be hard-wrapped at 100 characters.
 This makes it easier to read and edit the documentation in a text editor.